 The Small Business Investment Company (SBIC) program was created by Congress in 1958 to help small U.S. companies raise the capital they need to fuel business growth.
 SBICs are privately organized and managed investment firms licensed by the U.S. Small Business Administration (SBA) to make equity capital or long-term loans available to small companies.
 In return for agreeing to finance only small U.S. businesses in compliance with SBA regulations, SBICs qualify for funds raised by the sale of SBA-guaranteed securities which, when added to their private capital bases, increase the total capital SBICs have available to invest in small companies.
 With only some exceptions, SBICs have the freedom to invest in almost any type of business.

 What Have SBICs Done?

 Since 1958, SBICs have invested almost $60 billion in small U.S. companies, including approximately $2.05 billion invested in 1,331 small U.S. companies in Fiscal Year 2010 alone.
 The concerns they have financed have far outperformed national averages measuring increases in sales, profits, assets, and new employment.
-Some of America’s most successful and well-known companies received critical early stage financing from SBICs, including Intel, Apple Computer, Federal Express, Whole Foods Market, Staples, and Callaway Golf.
+Some of America’s most successful and well-known companies received critical financing from SBICs, including Intel, Apple Computer, Federal Express, Whole Foods Market, Staples, and Callaway Golf.
 Thousands of other small businesses, perhaps less well known but equally important in terms of the products, services, and jobs they provide, have benefited from the money and management counseling made available to them by SBICs.
 Whatever the field, from high tech to personal service, SBICs continue to invest today in companies that will be leaders in their markets tomorrow.